telerik/fiddler-everywhere-docs/security.md

 - With the initial state for [the system capturing option]({%slug capture-traffic-get-started%}#system-capturing), Fiddler Everywhere will capture only non-secure HTTP traffic.
 This traffic is not encrypted and can expose sensitive information like visited URLs, internal API endpoints, etc.

 - With the initial state for [the preconfigured browser capturing option]({%slug capture-traffic-get-started%}#browser-capturing), Fiddler Everywhere will capture both non-secure HTTP and secure HTTPS traffic.
-The Fiddler Everywhere application will encrypt the HTTPS traffic.
+The Fiddler Everywhere application will decrypt the HTTPS traffic.

 - Fiddler Everywhere generates a unique root certificate.
-Avoid sharing this certificate with anyone as it might pose a significant security threat (for example, anyone with access to that certificate can decode your secure traffic).
+Avoid sharing this certificate with anyone as it might pose a significant security threat (for example, anyone with access to that certificate can decrypt your HTTPS traffic).

-- When HTTPS capturing is enabled, the captured data will contain readable, usually encrypted information.
+- When HTTPS capturing is enabled, the captured data will contain readable, usually decrypted information.
 Share that data with trusted parties only and carefully consider what the requests and responses include.

 - All users accessing the Fiddler Everywhere application or saved sessions can also access the captured data.